The Donovans: Jaleesa Godson

 Jaleesa Godson was born in Bankstown, NSW and grew up in the South Western Sydney.
 Country Music has been a major influence on Jaleesa growing up.
 At the young age of four, Jaleesa joined her father Michael Donovan on stage continuing the musical legacy of her Grandparents Micko and Aileen Donovan.
 It wasn’t long before Jaleesa’s mother Louise and her late Aunty Agnes would enter her into Country Music Talent Quests all across NSW including busking on the streets of Tamworth during the annual Country Music Festival.

 Jaleesa was able to fulfil her genuine love for performing after being accepted into Campbelltown Performing Arts High School in 2003.
 Since then, Jaleesa has performed across a wide range of community events alongside her family and independently including the Aboriginal Country Music Showcase in Tamworth, Fairfield’s Annual Bring It On Festival, 2010 Villawood NAIDOC Day, Campbelltown Citizenship Ceremony, Redfern’s ANZAC Day Commemoration and a number of family gatherings.

 With strong ties to her Aboriginal Culture Jaleesa was the MC for a number of years at the Bankstown NAIDOC Day event, participated in the 2004 Sydney Dreaming Festival and was also a member of the former Aboriginal Dance Group, Burrula.
 Since her teenage years, Jaleesa has dedicated much of her time to community engagement and cultural development for the benefit of communities across Greater Western Sydney.

-Jaleesa is forever grateful to hold recordings of the unique and harmonious melodies of her grandparents Micko and Aileen Donovan and feels blessed to be part of Aboriginal Country Music Royalty.